Chinchilla fur is super soft.

-Do not Over Stimulate Your Chinchillas During Playtime
+Do Not Over-Stimulate Your Chinchillas During Playtime

-Okay, now we have the temperature, humidity, cage set-up, and travel considerations taken care of when it comes to helping your chinchilla avoid heatstroke.
+So far, we have the temperature, humidity, cage set-up, and travel considerations taken care of when it comes to helping your chinchilla avoid heatstroke.

-Now we need to discuss the considerations you need to keep in mind when you have your chinchilla out for playtime when outside of the cage.
+Now we need to discuss the considerations you need to keep in mind when you have your chinchilla out for playtime outside of the cage.

-First and foremost, I do not recommend getting your chinchilla out of the cage often in the first few weeks.
+First and foremost, I do not recommend getting your chinchilla out of the cage often, in the first few weeks.

-This can also lead to increased body temperatures and potentially damage the bond with your chinchilla if they begin to lose trust in you.
+You should never chase your chinchilla or put it in a situation where it feels scared.
+This can lead to increased body temperatures, but also potentially damage the bond with your pet.
+It can begin to lose trust in you.

 If your chinchilla can effectively get some activity out of the cage without feeling scared or threatened, you have a much better chance of never dealing with heat stroke or heat exhaustion.

-Recognizing Heat Stroke Signs with Chinchillas
+Recognizing Heat Stroke Signs In Chinchillas

 Depending on the color or mutation of your chinchilla, the inside and outside of the ears may be an off-white transparent type color.